asu-swift/Machine-Learning-Xcode/readme.md

 # Contributing

 # Authors and acknowledgment
-The Apple Fritters consists of 6 member: Tim Arquitt, Cameron Buckley, James Cotter, Mykala Lemmons, Sabrina Sturtevant  and Brittany Waters
+The Apple Fritters consists of 6 member: Tim Arquitt, Cameron Buckley, James Cotter, Mykala Lemmons, Sabrina Sturtevant  and Brittany Waters.
 The Apple Fritters are a limited liability corportation.

 # License
 This app has a attribution-noncommericial-sharealike license.
 You are able to download, modify and/or share our app as long as you share it with the same license and non commercially.